ECCC-MSC/open-data/docs/msc-data/climate_ltce/readme_climateltce-datamart_en.md

 # Daily Long Term Climate Extremes in CSV format

-This page describes the Daily Climate Records (Long Term Climate Extremes)(readme_climateltce_en.md) data in CSV format.
+This page describes the [Daily Climate Records (Long Term Climate Extremes)](readme_climateltce_en.md) data in CSV format.
 Please note that these data should not be used to answer questions about climate trends.
 For these analyses, please consult the [Adjusted and Homogenized Canadian Climate Data](../climate_ahccd/readme_ahccd_en.md).

 ## Data location